Y-Wohler/Synalogik-Coding-Exercise/README.md

 # Synalogik-Coding-Exercise

-To run: run the main method,
+To run: run the main method of the WordCount.java file,

 To change file: change in the main method (URL path = WordCount.class.getResource("sample.txt");) within the quotation marks ("").